tclvisais a standard Tcl extension providing a binding

 ReferenceAsserts the specified interrupt or signal.
 This command is a

-front-end for viAssertIntrSignal
+front-end for viAssertIntrSignal VISA API function.

-- channel containing reference to a VISA
+`visa::assert-intr-signal session mode ?statusID?`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- This specifies how to assert the interrupt.
+mode - This specifies how to assert the interrupt.

 Valid value is one of the predefined visa::ASSERT_xxx